MSTIP 3d and 3e Opportunity Fund Allocation Summary

 The MSTIP Opportunity Fund is flexible and can be applied to different projects and activities including (but not limited to) bicycle, pedestrian, transit and travel demand management projects.
 The following are the Guiding Principles endorsed by the Washington County Coordinating Committee (WCCC) in September 2012:

 Direct participation in the program is limited to the county and cities, but other entities (such as park district, transit agencies and non-profits) can partner with city or county "sponsor."

-Use as match to leverage federal, state and other funding opportunities as they arise.
+Use as minimum match to leverage federal, state and other funding opportunities as they arise.

 Allocate no more than $1.5 million per year.

 - Consider opportunities to enhance and/or include innovative design with the intent of constructing a “signature” project.